effemuraca/crime-analyzer/README.md

    docker compose up --build
    ```

-4. Access the API documentation at `http://localhost:8000/docs`
+4. Open `http://localhost:8000/docs` for interactive API docs

+The container mounts the repo at `/workspace` to load model artifacts from `JupyterOutputs`.

-### Python Dependencies
+### Python Dependencies (local dev)

-For development work with notebooks or tools:
+For working with notebooks or running utilities locally:

 ```powershell
 pip install -r Application/Tourists/requirements.txt